Packing subgraphs in regular graphs: Packing 's in expanders

-Next, we find a small number of vertex-disjoint $K_{t,t}$'s in $G[U^{(2)}]$ that will allow us to achieve the desired divisibility condition.
+Next, we find a small number of vertex-disjoint $K_{t,t}$'s in $G[U^{(2)}]$ that will allow us to ensure that the number of uncovered vertices in every $U_i$ is divisible by $t$.
 Recall that the \emph{support} of a function $f: A \to B$, denoted $\supp(f)$, is the set of elements $a$ in $A$ with $f(a) \neq 0$.

 \begin{claim} Let $f : [2m] \to \{0, \ldots, t-1\}$ be a function such that $\sum_{i \in [2m]}f(i)$ is divisible by $t$, and if $G$ is bipartite, then $\sum_{i \in [m]} f(2i)$ is also divisible by $t$.
 Then there is a collection $\cK_2$ of pairwise vertex-disjoint $K_{t,t}$'s in $G[U^{(2)}]$ such that $|U_i \cap V(\cK_2)| \le 3t \cdot |\supp(f)|$ and $|U_i \cap V(\cK_2)| \equiv f(i) \pmod{t}$ for $i \in [2m]$. \end{claim}